 - Approx. distance to Old Town: Around a 7–10 minute walk.

-- Potential Downsides: Some rooms have slightly odd layouts.
+- Potential Downsides: Some rooms have slightly odd layouts and thin walls.

 - Check prices here.